gmp-prem/BasicROS/README.md

 ```
 catkin build
 ```
-Now you will see the terminal show that the package _my_package_ has been built
+Now you will see the terminal shows that the package _my_package_ has been built
 - [ ] image after build the workspace

+For additional info about creating ROS package, please visit this [link](http://wiki.ros.org/ROS/Tutorials/CreatingPackage)

 **ROS Computational graph**